deepomicslab/crux/docs/advanced-components.md

 ## Lifetime and Hooks

-It is possible to run some extra logic when the custom component is created or laid out.
+It is possible to run some extra logics when the custom component is created or laid out.
 For example, `Container` has a `didLayoutSubTree` hook to update its own size based on its children's sizes.

 The following figure shows the lifetime of a component.

-After creating, the component mainly experiences two stages:
+After being created, the component mainly experiences two stages:

 - **Updating** creates an element tree that contains all computed styles and positions for the whole component.
     - It first **layouts** itself.